Ruhollah Khomeini: Life under Khomeini

 In a speech on 1 February 1979 delivered to a huge crowd after returning to Iran from exile, Khomeini made a variety of promises to Iranians for his coming Islamic regime: a popularly elected government that would represent the people of Iran and with which the clergy would not interfere.
-He promised that "no one should remain homeless in this country", and that Iranians would have free telephone, heating, electricity, bus services and free oil at their doorstep.
+He promised that "no one should remain homeless in this country", and that Iranians would have free telephone, heating, electricity, bus services and free oil at their doorsteps.

-Under Khomeini's rule, Iran was Islamicized.
-Sharia (Islamic law) was introduced, with the Islamic dress code enforced for both men and women by Islamic Revolutionary Guards and other Islamic groups.
+Under Khomeini's rule, Iran was Islamized.
+Sharia was introduced, with the Islamic dress code enforced for both men and women by the Islamic Revolutionary Guards and other Islamic groups.
 Women were required to cover their hair, and men were forbidden to wear shorts.
 Alcoholic drinks, most Western movies, and the practice of men and women swimming or sunbathing together were banned.
 The Iranian educational curriculum was Islamized at all levels with the Islamic Cultural Revolution; this was out thoroughly by the Committee for Islamization of Universities.
 The broadcasting of any music other than martial or religious on Iranian radio and television was banned by Khomeini in July 1979.
 The ban lasted 10 years (approximately the rest of his life).
 According to Janet Afari, "the newly established regime of Ayatollah Khomeini moved quickly to repress feminists, ethnic and religious minorities, liberals, and leftists – all in the name of Islam."
 Unfortunately in the economic sphere, promised free services did not materialize, and with rising prices, real wages for Iranians fell below a middle-class standard, pushing people into de facto poverty.

 Women and child rights

-Khomeini took on extensive and proactive support of the female populace during the ousting of the Shah and his subsequent homecoming, advocating for mainstreaming of women into all spheres of life and even hypothesizing about a woman head of state; however, once he returned, his stances on women's rights exhibited drastic changes.
-Khomeini revoked Iran's 1967 divorce law, considering any divorce granted under this law to be invalid.
+Khomeini took on extensive and proactive support of the female populace during the ousting of the Shah and his subsequent homecoming, advocating for mainstreaming of women into all spheres of life and even hypothesizing about a woman head of state.
+Once he returned, his stances on women's rights drastically changed.
+Khomeini revoked Iran's 1967 divorce law, considering any divorce granted under it invalid.
 Nevertheless, Khomeini supported women's right to divorce as allowed by Islamic law.
-Khomeini reaffirmed the traditional position of rape in Islamic law in which rape by a spouse was not equivalent to rape or zina, under certain circumstances.
-Several fatwas by him on Women's issues include:
+Khomeini affirmed the traditional position of rape in Islamic law in which rape by a spouse was not equivalent to rape or zina, under certain circumstances.
+Several fatwas by him on women's issues include: